 Case Study 2:

-In today’s world, it is crucial for medical establishments to have indemnity insurance.
-It is equally important to cover all the staff and doctors in order to avail total protection against lawsuits.
+Being covered under the indemnity insurance policy is crucial for medical establishments in today’s world.
+It is equally important to cover all staff members and doctors to avoid additional expenses in case of lawsuits.

 Thus, we can conclude that the doctor’s professional indemnity insurance is crucial for medical professionals and institutions as it safeguards the reputation of a hospital.